Risk & Liability

 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required to do so by law.
 We may use your personal information to send you promotional information about third parties which we think you may find interesting if you agree to this when prompted.

-If you believe that any of your personal information we have is incorrect or incomplete, please e-mail us as and we will correct the information at once.
+If you believe that any of your personal information we have is incorrect or incomplete, or if you wish to access or delete the personal information we hold about you, please e-mail us and we will assist you at once.